saradhis/example-dind/README.md

 ## Simple Webserver

-The simple webserver serves a static page with the image of a car.
+This is an example workflow showing how to build and deploy a docker image.
+The sample app used is a simple webserver serving a static page with the image of a car.